aheward/TestFactory/README.md

     # During object creation, following the name of the class
     @data_object = make DataObject, :attrib1 => "Custom Value 1", :attrib2 => "Custom Value 2" # etc...

-    # When an object is edited (Ruby v1.9.3 Hash syntax optional)
+    # When an object is edited (using Ruby v1.9.3's Hash syntax is optional)
     @data_object.edit attrib1: "Updated Value 1", attrib2: "Updated Value 2"

-    # This is frowned upon:
+    # This is frowned upon because it can easily lead to
+    # the data object and the data in the test site being
+    # out of sync, leading to a false negative test result:
     @data_object.attrib1="Another Value"

     ```